riskframe/ai-rmm/framework/manage-2.4.md

 3. Regularly review and refine the disengagement criteria to reflect evolving risk profiles and technological advancements.

 ### Manage 2.4.4.
 Assign Disengagement and Deactivation Responsibilities.

+To ensure effective management of AI systems, it's imperative to assign clear responsibilities for disengagement and deactivation.
+This involves identifying key stakeholders and defining their roles in the disengagement process, including decision-makers, technical experts, and communication channels.
+By clearly delineating responsibilities, teams can swiftly respond to performance inconsistencies or ethical breaches, ensuring accountability and mitigating potential risks associated with AI deployment.
+Regular training and updates on these responsibilities further enhance preparedness and responsiveness in managing AI systems.

+Defining roles and responsibilities is crucial for effectively managing the disengagement or deactivation of AI systems.
+This entails establishing a structured process for initiating, evaluating, and authorizing such actions, ensuring alignment with organizational protocols.
+Designating individuals or teams with the authority to make these decisions, coupled with their expertise and accountability, streamlines the process and enhances response efficiency.

 #### Sub Practices